Language Model Goal Selection Differs from Humans' in a Self-Directed Learning Task: Methods

-We created a text-based version of the original experiment to be suitable for LLM inference while keeping the instructions as similar to the ones delivered to human participants (Appendix \ref{app:prompt}).
+We turned the experiment into a procedurally generated text-based format suitable for LLM inference (Appendix \ref{app:prompt}).
+At each step, the model's choices were appended to the next step's prompt, such that the LLM could learn in context from its interaction history.
 Similar to the human participants' task, our LLM adaptation involved multi-turn interactions, where the model was prompted to first select a goal and then, contingent on its selection, a series of ingredients.
-At each step, the model's choices were appended to the next step's prompt.
-In other words, the LLM had access to its entire history of interactions with the environment, which it could use to inform its strategy.